open-meteo/open-meteo/docs/getting-started.md

 ```

 ### Using prebuilt Ubuntu Jammy Jellyfish packages
-If you are running Ubuntu 22.04 Jammy Jellyfish, you can use prebuilt binaries.
-They can be installed via APT:
+If you're operating on Ubuntu 22.04 Jammy Jellyfish, you have the option to utilize prebuilt binaries, which can be installed through APT with the following command:

 ```bash
 curl -L https://apt.open-meteo.com/public.key | sudo gpg --dearmour -o /etc/apt/trusted.gpg.d/openmeteo.gpg